NETBrony/node-red-mqtt/README.md

-This project making to learning about node-red and mqtt system
+This project making for learning about node-red and mqtt system

 Have Fun :]